miladx1/fast_mtproxy/README.en.md

 `-P` - ad tag (get here @MTProxybot);
 `-D` - TLS 1.3 domain (you can check <a href="https://www.cdn77.com/tls-test">here</a>).

-For CentOS/RHEL holders you need to add a flag `-centos`
+For owners of CentOS/RHEL it's necessary to add the flag `-centos`

-### Server removal
+### Removal of the server
 ```bash
 ./install -uninstall=443
 ```

-Flag `-uninstall` indicating the server port.
+Flag `-uninstall` with indication of the server port.

 ## Recommendations
-The protocol, due to its features, mimics under TLS 1.3, therefore, it is necessary to use the appropriate ports for greater credibility (domain examples are shown in brackets):
+Due to its peculiarities, the protocol mimics under TLS 1.3, so it is necessary to use the corresponding ports for more convincing (examples of domains are given in brackets):
 * 261
 * 271
 * 324